Subaru Park: Other soccer uses

 The United States Military Academy at West Point, New York, and the United States Naval Academy in Annapolis, Maryland, have played their annual men's soccer rivalry, called the Army–Navy Cup at Subaru Park.
 The 2012 meeting marked just the third time in the 75-year history of the soccer rivalry that the schools met at a neutral location and was the first regular-season neutral site meeting, with the previous two occurring in the NCAA tournament.
 Philadelphia is the traditional home of the classic football rivalry and is halfway between the two schools.
 3,672 turned out for the first Philadelphia matchup.

 After Hurricane Sandy, the 2012 Big East Men's Soccer Tournament was moved to Subaru Park from Red Bull Arena.
 Subaru Park served as host again in 2013 for the restructured conference's tournament.
 The stadium also hosted an international friendly between Greece and Nigeria in 2014.
 The match was a scoreless draw.

-The 2013 College Cup was held at Subaru Park; the tournament will return to the venue in 2017.
+The 2013 College Cup was held at Subaru Park and the tournament returned to the venue in 2017.
 The first set of matches of the 2017 SheBelieves Cup was played at the stadium, in which France beat England and the United States beat Germany.